kjjuno/repo-version/README.md

 4. patch and commits are controlled by commits since tag.
 5. only need current branch to calculate version (no more bad versions without master)

-## Language choice
-I would like to implement this using something cross platform.
-It MUST be available to mac, windows, and linux as I will need it on all of those operating systems.
-It should be easy to install, and should feel native.

-I am most familiar with .net core, which could be a suitable choice, but I also think that Go would be a great choice.

-## Wish List
-- Query .git folder directly.
-Shouldn't need to bind to libgit or any of the wrappers.
-We don't need full git support, just the ability to figure out the first reachable tag from HEAD, and the number of commits between HEAD and that tag.